Farm vocabulary in Luchazi

 - Kuva = sow.

-- Mbuto = seed or the unit of reproduction of a flowering plant, capable of developing into another such plant when sown or planted.
+- Mbuto = seeds or the units of reproduction of flowering plants, capable of developing into another such plants when sown or planted.
+Example: mbuto zia vielu (groundnut seeds), mbuto zia mundele (maize seeds).

 - Zintui zia mamputu = pumpkin seeds.

-- Tukumuina = irrigate; to pour or sprinkle water on land or soil to assist in the growth of crops or plants; to pour water over plants.
+- Tukumuina = irrigation; to pour or sprinkle water on land or soil to assist in the growth of crops or plants; to pour water over plants.

 - Vuilo = manure (animal faeces), natural fertilizer, compost (fertilizer made from dead plants).